System Design Space

 Match vs Lee Sedol (4:1)

-The Seoul series turns a research milestone into a global event and expands the discussion around AI's future.
+The Seoul series turns a research milestone into a global event and broadens the conversation about the future of intelligent systems.

 2017